gardener/gardener-extension-registry-cache/docs/development/getting-started-locally.md

 The make target will then deploy the registry-cache admission component.
 It will build the admission image, load it into the kind cluster Nodes, and finally install the admission component charts to the kind cluster.

-## Creating a `Shoot` Cluster
+## Creating a Shoot Cluster

-Once the above step is completed you can create a Shoot cluster.
+Once the above step is completed, you can create a Shoot cluster.

 [`example/shoot-registry-cache.yaml`](../../example/shoot-registry-cache.yaml) contains a Shoot specification with the `registry-cache` extension:
 ```bash